Slack Bay: Plot

-The van Peteghems, rich and inbred industrialists, are visiting their summer mansion above the bay.
+The van Peteghems, rich and inbred industrialists, are visiting their summer mansion above the Slack bay in Côte d'Opale.
 On the other side of the creek are the Bruforts, fisherfolk with an unusual diet who also ferry people across the bay.
 The police are investigating because several visitors to the bay have never returned.

 The eldest son of the Bruforts, called Ma Loute, falls in love with Billie, the eldest van Peteghem girl.
 When he discovers she has male organs, in disgust he takes her to the family farm where they store their meat.
 There she is kept with her mother and uncle, also destined for the cooking pot.
 With three of the influential van Peteghems missing, the police call in the army.
 Ma Loute, maybe with some scruples, dumps the three captives in the dunes, where they are found and rejoin their family.

 Ma Loute finds happiness with the van Petteghem's maid, who is working class and wholly female.
 The unfortunate Billie faces an uncertain future.